You’re not ready to stop contributing to society, so you’re looking for driving jobs for retired police officers.

 Deliveroo also offers a great referral scheme, where you can earn up to £150 for each person you refer who signs up to work for them.

-This final category is another increasing driving role in 2021.
+This category is another increasing driving role.
 The year of the pandemic has created an exponential demand for grocery home delivery, with the likes of:

 U.K. supermarket delivery services:

 There are some differences between the U.S. and the U.K.in this category: the main supermarkets in the U.K. all operate their own branded delivery service.

 Those that don’t are teaming up with existing delivery services (e.g. Aldi with Deliveroo) to offer a service that is new in this pandemic season.

 This job site is a great place to look for U.K. supermarket delivery jobs.

 In the U.S. companies such as Instacart, Walmart Grocery and Shipt offer a different model of in-store grocery shopping followed by delivery to your home.

 This is a great comparison piece by Tom’s Guide covering the main grocery delivery services in the U.S.